-The US economic backdrop has not changed much in the past few weeks.
+Developed economies US industrial sector slowing but household consumption supported The US economic backdrop has not changed much in the past few weeks.
 Activity in the industrial sector continues to gradually slow as the dissipation of the 2018 fiscal stimulus and the impact on business confidence of trade-related uncertainties weigh on investment spending.

-On the other hand, a healthy job market and a tentative pickup in house prices support robust household consumption, keeping the US economy on track for growing at, or slightly above, its potential rate of 2%.
+Pre-emptive easing amid low inflation On the other hand, a healthy job market and a tentative pickup in house prices support robust household consumption, keeping the US economy on track for growing at, or slightly above, its potential rate of 2%.
 In this context, the persistently low level of inflation provides grounds for the Fed to ease credit conditions pre-emptively to try to prevent further economic slowdown.

-In Europe, especially in Germany, activity is seemingly stabilising at a low level.
+Fear of contagion as industrials contract in Europe In Europe, especially in Germany, activity is seemingly stabilising at a low level.
 The industrial sector is contracting in all major eurozone economies, while household consumption is expanding, supported by declining unemployment rates.
 However, there is still no sign of the long-expected pickup in activity.
 The risk is if industrial weakness spreads to domestic-oriented sectors and consumer sentiment.
 The context of desperately low inflation is enough for the ECB to concretely look at further monetary policy easing by the end of the year.

-In the United Kingdom, the Damocles sword of Brexit continues to cloud the outlook, and the risk of a no deal Brexit at the end of October has materially increased as the new prime minister, Boris Johnson, openly considers this option to be viable.

-In Switzerland, the European industrial slowdown and the strengthening of the franc are taking their toll on the manufacturing sector, with activity sharply slowing since the beginning of the year.
+Material risk of no-deal Brexit In the United Kingdom, the Damocles sword of Brexit continues to cloud the outlook, and the risk of a no deal Brexit at the end of October has materially increased as the new prime minister, Boris Johnson, openly considers this option to be viable.
+Switzerland suffers in Europe's wake In Switzerland, the European industrial slowdown and the strengthening of the franc are taking their toll on the manufacturing sector, with activity sharply slowing since the beginning of the year.
 Japan and Australia continue to exhibit positive GDP growth thanks to domestic demand, but they remain prone to any rise in trade tensions and China's economic slowdown.

-Emerging economies

-Chinese economic activity appears to have stabilised somewhat in the past weeks, at a quite subdued pace.
+Emerging economies Taiwan foreshadows difficulties in China Chinese economic activity appears to have stabilised somewhat in the past weeks, at a quite subdued pace.
 GDP was up 6.2% YoY in Q2, as trade-related uncertainties weigh on business activity and household consumption.
 Contracting activity in Taiwan is a worrying sign that a further Chinese slowdown may be in the cards, as also reflected by the weak dynamic in South Korea.

-In Latin America, the Mexican economy continues to slow under the combined effects of political and fiscal uncertainty - following the resignation of the finance minister - and the threat of US tariffs still clouding the outlook.
+Mexico slows as Brazil picks up In Latin America, the Mexican economy continues to slow under the combined effects of political and fiscal uncertainty - following the resignation of the finance minister - and the threat of US tariffs still clouding the outlook.
 On the contrary, activity appears to be picking up in Brazil, as the prospect of long-overdue pension reforms is taking shape and the central bank is on the verge of easing monetary policy.

-The Turkish economy appears to be stabilising.
+Turmoil ahead for Turkey The Turkish economy appears to be stabilising.
 The change at the helm of the central bank implies monetary policy easing is likely in the months ahead, which could fuel currency volatility and reignite inflationary pressures.

-\Adrien Pichoud
+Adrien Pichoud Chief Economist Portfolio Manager